NavandarM/PrimBrainLnc/README.md

 # PrimBrainLnc
-A database of brain lncRNAs from human and non-human primates multiple brain regions.
+A database of brain lncRNAs from human and non-human primates multiple brain regions. <br>
 link: http://primbrainlnc.bio.uni-mainz.de/

 ## How to get the database?